Why is ISO 27001 important?

 - Annex A - a comprehensive list of control objectives and information security controls intended to help you reduce the risk as much as possible.

 Identify the scope of the ISMS taking into consideration

 - the asset inventory - might include legal documents, user data, cloud resources, and physical equipment.

-Define and apply the information security risk treatment
+Define and apply the information security risk mitigation treatment

 - Annex A controls provide a holistic but general approach.
 You are still responsible for researching and implementing actual procedures to secure your assets

 - This is a critical point for organizations running in the cloud